Vantage Circle is Hosting the Third Episode of the Vantage Point Webcast with Chester Elton and Adrian Gostick

 This episode will throw light on the following points:

-- The Role of HR and leadership is to create an empathetic culture.
+- The role of HR and leadership to create an empathetic culture

 The speakers, Chester Elton and Adrian Gostick have spent more than two decades helping clients build high-performance cultures.
 They provide solutions for leaders looking to enhance employee engagement and motivation in their work.
 Their books and talks are research-backed that reveal the secrets behind the world's best teams.

-“Join us for a great conversation where we'll share different ways to help retain employees by building an empathetic work culture.”, quoted Adrian Gostick, New York Times bestselling business author.
+“Join us for a great conversation where we'll share different ways to help retain employees by building an empathetic work culture.”, quoted Adrian Gostick, Owner of The Culture Works.

 To join the webcast, the limited free passes can be availed by registering here: https://www.vantagecircle.com/vantage-point-webcast-registration/.